EnsemblGenomes/ensembl-static/metazoa/species/Schmidtea/Schmidtea_nova/Schmidtea_nova_gca044892505v1cm_annotation.md

 **Annotation**
 ----------

-Genomic annotation was produced by ["Max Planck Institute for Multidisciplinary Sciences"](https://www.mpinat.mpg.de/rink).
+Genomic annotation was provided by ["Max Planck Institute for Multidisciplinary Sciences"](https://www.mpinat.mpg.de/rink).

 The genome was annotated using a hybrid genome-guided transcriptome approach.
 As input RNAseq data, we combined Nanopore direct RNA-seq of pooled whole animals at various